callahantiff/SemRepRDF/README.md

  <td> 2017AB</td>
  <td> It is a condition of our funding from NIH and the Wellcome Trust that the nomenclature and information we provide is freely available to all.</td>
  <td> Anyone may use the HGNC data, but we request that they reference the "HUGO Gene Nomenclature Committee at the European Bioinformatics Institute" and the website where possible. <a href="https://www.genenames.org/about/overview"> Additional Information</a></td>
- <td> Using concept identifiers as well as creating mappings to Ensembl</td>
 </tr>

 <tr>